 Haints in the Lowcountry

-Haint blue is a real thing in the Lowcountry, and Teresa, as a real estate agent, found herself telling potential buyers all sorts of tales as she tried to explain why the porch ceilings, window frames and doorframes were all painted this shade of light blue.
+Haint blue is a real thing in the Lowcountry.
+Teresa, as a real estate agent, found herself telling potential buyers all sorts of tales as she tried to explain why the porch ceilings, window frames and doorframes were all painted this shade of light blue.
 But we know the real story, don’t we?

 So, what does that mean, Root Doctor?
 Well, as we learn from Teresa, putting a “root” on someone means putting a curse on them.